AnonymousUISTGithub2019/HaptiStrap/README.md

 <img align="center" width="250" height="250" src="image/elastic_tensioner.JPG"><img align="center" width="250" height="250" src="image/spring_tensioner.JPG">

-Despite making the 3D printed spring option available, we highly recommend using the elastic tensioner system for any application as it was shown to have more consistent mechanical properties.
+Despite making the 3D printed spring option available, we highly recommend using the elastic tensioner system as it was shown to have more consistent mechanical properties.

 ## 3D Printing

 ### Get the Files

-Before printing your own HaptiStrap, you will need to download the STL files.
+Before printing your own HaptiStrap, you will need to download the pre-rendered STL files or generate them from the provided OpenSCAD design files.

 The type of tensioner you want to use dictates the path and file name of the files to download.
-As mentioned above, we highly recommend using the elastic tensioner.

 | Tensioner Type | File|
 |---|---|